smart-edge-open/specs/doc/getting-started/network-edge/controller-edge-node-setup.md

 # Running playbooks

 For convenience, playbooks can be executed by running helper deployment scripts.

+> NOTE: All nodes provided in the inventory may reboot during the installation.

 Convention for the scripts is: `action_mode[_group].sh`.
 Following scripts are available for Network Edge mode:
   - `deploy_ne.sh` - sets up cluster (first controller, then nodes)
   - `cleanup_ne.sh`